Student Services Operations

 Students must meet all conditions of the policy.
 Violation of any section will result in loss of aid.

-Any student whose name appears on the institutional suspension list will not be eligible to receive aid for their next period of enrollment even if they re-enroll with the approval of the Admissions Council unless summer hours earned at Tech re-establish eligibility.
+Any student whose name appears on the institutional suspension list will not be eligible to receive aid for their next period of enrollment even if they re-enroll with the approval of the appropriate college dean.

 It is the student’s responsibility to notify the Financial Aid Office when they are no longer on the suspension list.

 Incomplete, repeat and audit classes are counted as hours attempted, but do not increase hours earned.
 For repeated courses, only the grade from the best attempt of the repeated course is calculated into a student’s cumulative grade point although all grades and all attempts are recorded on the student’s academic record.
+Students may not repeat a course in which the highest grade possible has already been earned.
 Federal financial aid will pay for only one repeat of a class with a grade of "D" or better.
 If an incomplete grade is not replaced by an earned letter grade by the end of the next regular semester it will become a grade of “F” and will be considered in the next regular determination of policy progress.
-No special consideration of the effects of dropping classes will be allowed unless the Student Financial Aid Director is contacted for approval prior to dropping the courses.

 A student must receive a bachelor's degree by the end of 180 attempted credit hours, an associate's degree by the end of 90 attempted credit hours and a certificate by the end of 45 attempted credit hours.
 Allowances will be made for semesters involving required remedial course work, bachelor's degrees which require more than 120 earned hours, associate's degrees which require more than 60 earned hours, and certificates which require more than 30 earned hours.
 All semesters attended will be counted whether a student received financial aid during the semester or not.
 Clock hour students must complete their program by the end of 150% of the published length of the program.